yvesmartindestaillades/DREEM_Herschlag/README.md

 dreem_herschlag --generate_templates
 ```

-`samples.csv` contains information about the sample as a whole, such as the temperature or the date.
+`samples.csv` contains information about each sample as a whole, such as the temperature or the date.
 Each row of `samples.csv` correspond to a single sample.
 The `sample` column of `samples.csv` must match the `your_sample_#` folders names shown above.